 When measurement gaps are scheduled for E-UTRAN FDD inter-RAT measurements, or the UE supports capability of conducting such measurements without gaps, the UE physical layer shall be capable of reporting RSRP, RSRQ, and RS-SINR measurements to higher layers with measurement period TMeasure, E-UTRAN FDD given by table 9.4.2.2-1.

+If the UE indicates ‘nogap-noncsg’ via NeedForNCSG-InfoEUTRAN for the inter-RAT measurement, the UE shall follow the requirements in this clause as if Gap Pattern Id #1 had been used and the minimum available time Tinter1 of 30 ms shall be assumed for the corresponding requirement for VIRP of 80 ms, respectively, and CSSFinterRAT = CSSFoutside_gap,i as specified in clause 9.1.5.1.

 If higher layer filtering is used, an additional cell identification delay can be expected.